annabarclay02/MCA-2023/week4.md

 # Week 4: Computational Analytics of Notated Music
 ## Task 1: music21
 ### Graphs
 Below are the three graphs that I generated usng music21.

-The first graph (left) is a histogram representing the pitch of the piece.
-The second graph (right) is a scatter graph representing pitch by length of quarter note.
+The first graph (left) is a histogram representing the pitch of the piece, this shows us how many times a notes has been played in the track.

+The second graph (right) is a scatter graph representing pitch by length of quarter note, another way of visualising note vs amount played except this time it is measure by quarter length.

 The third graph (bottom) is a piano roll.
+This shows us the order that each note is played and at which pitch.

 ![Graphs 1 and 2](data/graphs1_2.png)
 ![Graph 3](data/piano_roll.png)